infobloxopen/terraform-provider-bloxone/templates/guides/quickstart-dfp.md

 terraform plan
 ```

-### Creating Security Policy and resources associated with it
+### Creating the Security Policy and Resources associated with it
 In this example, you will use the following resources to create a Custom List, Bypass Code and an External Network.

 - [bloxone_td_named_list (Custom List)](https://registry.terraform.io/providers/infobloxopen/bloxone/latest/docs/resources/td_named_list)